tsukinoko-kun/homepage/src/content/en/info.md

 Most of my projects are available **open source** on [GitHub](https://github.com/Frank-Mayer).

-I am proficient in the programming languages TypeScript, JavaScript, Kotlin, C# and C++.
+I am proficient in the programming languages TypeScript, JavaScript, Kotlin, C#, F# and C++.